Headteacher Nurture Meals

 What Happens When Headteachers Drop Their Leadership Mask

-In November, we hosted our first Head Teacher’s Nurture Meal.
+Back in November 2016, we hosted our first Head Teacher’s Nurture Meal.
 We were very clear in our purpose.
 This was not going to be one of those Head teacher gathering where individuals met with their peers, but still felt the need to be to wear their leadership mask or suit of armour, for fear of being judged or criticised for anything that they might say.
 This was going to be different.
 We wanted this event to say to all Heads who attended.

 ‘You are of value; you are of worth and you have the right to have your needs met’